simoninireland/introduction-to-epidemics/_sources/acknowledgements.md.txt

-Thanks to the students and collaborators who have helped me to get more and more interested in complex networks over the years, and whose knowledge and enthusiasm have been so motivating: Xue Guo, Peter Mann, John Mitchell, Stefan Nixon, Martynas Noreika, Aleksejs Sazonovs, Saray Shai, Anne Smith, Mike Pitcher.
+Thanks to the students and collaborators who have helped me to get more and more interested in complex networks over the years, and whose knowledge and enthusiasm have been so motivating: Davide Cellai, Xue Guo, Peter Mann, John Mitchell, Stefan Nixon, Martynas Noreika, Aleksejs Sazonovs, Saray Shai, Anne Smith, Mike Pitcher.
 The fact that I still understand so poorly remains my fault.

 Thanks to the friends and colleagues who asked about epidemic modelling and were then sucked into commenting, proof-reading, and